railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_logistic.rst

 +++++++++++++++

 A defined process handles a repair order – both the repair itself and invoicing the client.
-The figure :ref:`fig-mrprepflow` shows this repair process.
+The figure :ref:`fig-mrprepflow2` shows this repair process.

-.. _fig-mrprepflow:
+.. _fig-mrprepflow2:

 .. figure:: images/mrp_repair_workflow.png
    :scale: 65